Looking for a no-cost check up by a Brisbane Psychologist?

 I have a child with behavioural problems, can I talk to you about the issues we are having in the family?

 Yes, you can attend with or without your child.
-Sometime parents will drop by and gain support for themselves at the same time they book their child into seeing a therapist for counselling.
+Sometime parents will drop by and gain support for themselves at the same time they book their child to see a therapist for counselling.

 My whole family has been through a tragedy, can you help us?